Coin flipping: Physics

-Moreover, their theoretical analysis of the physics of coin tosses predicts a slight bias for a caught coin to be caught the same way up as it was thrown, with a probability of around 0.51, though a subsequent attempt to verify this experimentally gave ambiguous results.
-Stage magicians and gamblers, with practice, are able to greatly increase this bias, whilst still making throws which are visually indistinguishable from normal throws.
+Moreover, their theoretical analysis of the physics of coin tosses predicts a slight bias for a caught coin to be caught the same way up as it was thrown, with a probability of around 0.51, though a 2009 attempt to verify this experimentally at Berkeley with 40,000 tosses gave ambiguous results.
+A much larger 2023 University of Amsterdam study (which won a 2024 Ig Nobel Prize) performed 350,757 tosses, finding an average same-side bias of 50.8%, but which varied from person to person.

 Since the images on the two sides of actual coins are made of raised metal, the toss is likely to slightly favor one face or the other if the coin is allowed to roll on one edge upon landing.
-Coin spinning is much more likely to be biased than flipping, and conjurers trim the edges of coins so that when spun they usually land on a particular face.
+Coin spinning is much more likely to be biased than flipping.

+Stage magicians and gamblers, with practice, are able to greatly increase the same-side-up bias, whilst still making throws which are visually indistinguishable from normal throws.
+Conjurers trim the edges of coins so that when spun on a surface, they usually land on a particular face.